 "Personal alarms with motion and fall-detection technology can be used to notify a loved one or emergency medical services in the event of a fall," Morris said.

-Assistance with selling or storing possessions
+4. Selling or storing possessions

 Not all seniors stay in the home where they raised their kids.
 They may downsize, or eventually move to a nursing home.
 If so, they'll need help either selling their lifelong possessions, or storing them.
 This is a busy niche, said C. Dianne Zweig, editor and founder of IAntiqueOnline.com.
 This site allows antique dealers, estate sales managers and others in the antique community to connect online with seniors selling antiques.